 As a Student-Attorney for the Thomas & Mack Legal Clinic, I represented a young girl in Juvenile Court accused of battery domestic violence.
-While a simple case on paper, trouble at school and home were the true cause of her delinquency.
-Working with therapists in Clark County, I obtained individual and family therapy for her and developed an Individual Educational Program to address her academic shortcomings.
+While a simple case on paper, trouble at school and home were the true source of her delinquency.
+Working with various therapists in Clark County, I obtained individual and family therapy for her and developed an Individual Educational Program to address her academic shortcomings.
 This case will always remind me of the individualized and holistic approach I take with each case to ensure that my clients do not reoffend.
 All joking aside, I do not hope for "repeat business" as a criminal defense attorney.
 I fight for my clients to have an opportunity at long-term success so they can avoid future entanglements with the law.

 How do you prepare for a difficult case?